DR REBECCA LOUISE-CLARKE

 - music critic Andrew Masterson describing Kerri Simpson

 Few singers have so successfully traversed musical genres as Kerri Simpson.
-Dubbed as "Australia's own Blues diva" by Bruce Elder of the Sydney Morning Herald Simpson made herself a home in a myriad of genres.
+Dubbed as "Australia's own Blues diva" (by Bruce Elder of the Sydney Morning Herald) Kerri made herself a home in a myriad of genres.

-In late 2018, Simpson together with Allison Ferrier and Anthony ‘Shorty’ Shortte – formed Opelousas.
+In late 2018, Kerri, together with Allison Ferrier and Anthony ‘Shorty’ Shortte – formed Opelousas.
 Opelousas released their second album "Opelousafried" which, like their debut 2019 release "Opelousified", won Music Victoria's "Best Blues Work of the year".
-Opelousafried was also voted 8th in Rythmns peoples choice albums of 2024, and 3PBS fm and 3RRR fm's album of the week.
-Simpson’s New Orleans infused vocal s have been described as “vodou influenced” .
+Opelousafied was also voted 8th in Rythmns peoples choice albums of 2024, and 3PBS fm and 3RRR fm's album of the week.
+Kerri’s New Orleans infused vocal s have been described as “vodou influenced.”
 Her works have traversed alternative country, R&B, Funk and Disco.
 She has collaborated with Indigenous songwriter Glenn Skuthorpe on his Small Change and Wild winds of Dooga albums.

 Kerri has had the pleasure of supporting big Blues stars, Dr John and Keb Mo on their national tour.
 As a result of that release and her previous work in New Orleans, Kerri was invited to perform with Norman and Ricki Caesar, Jason and Aaron Neville Jnr at the 1999 Jazz and Heritage Festival, making Kerri one of the few Australians to appear at the prestigious festival, and the first Australian female to perform there.